genesisdayrit/gd-second-brain-os/templates/daily-templates/daily_action_form.md

 - <month_goal>

 ---
-Let's reflect <name>, how well did you execute towards your objectives today on a scale of 1-5?
+Let's reflect {name}, how well did you execute towards your objectives today on a scale of 1-5?
 - (Rating Input 1-5)

 ---

-**<name>, recall your 3 biggest wins today...**
+**{name}, recall your 3 biggest wins today...**

 ---